eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 ![points-layer.PNG](./../open_alaqs/assets/points-layer.PNG)

-The internal Open-ALAQS database contains default emission factors for each category and type.
+The internal OpenALAQS database contains default emission factors for each category and type.
 These values can be modified if more up-to-date information is available to the user (see [`default_stationary_ef`](./../open_alaqs/database/data/default_stationary_ef.csv)).

 The emissions calculation is based on the operating hours per year (`Units per year`) and the corresponding emission factor (in kg/unit).
 For example, if the number of Units per year is 1 (hour), and the emission factor is equal to 1 kg/unit, the emissions of a single hour will be equal to 1/8760 kg, assuming 8760 hours in a non-leap year (365 days).

 #### [Area sources](#area-sources)

-This layer allows users to include emissions from custom, user-defined sources not covered by the standard Open-ALAQS sources, as long as they have the relevant emission factor information.
+This layer allows users to include emissions from custom, user-defined sources not covered by the standard OpenALAQS sources, as long as they have the relevant emission factor information.

 When adding an area source, the following information is required:
 + Parameters: